graphistry/graph-app-kit/docs/setup.md

 # Setup graph-app-kit

 The below provides quick launchers for AWS-based deployments.
-See [manual setup](setup-manual.md) for alternative instructions.
+See [manual setup](setup-manual.md) for alternative instructions, and check for database-specific integrations such as for [Amazon Neptune](neptune.md).

 ## 1. Launch graph-app-kit